alturany/ExpediaHotelOffers/ABOUT.md

 Linux command: ./mvnw spring-boot:run
 Windows command: mvnw.cmd spring-boot:run

-if you run the project from eclipse then you need to shut-down the server using this linux command curl -X POST localhost:8080/shutdown
+If you run the project from eclipse then you need to shut-down the server using.

+linux command:
+curl -X POST localhost:8080/shutdown

 Heroku link